trozware/ZoneMount/ReadMe.md

 ### Version History

+- v 1.3.0: Allow for dragon flying in Emerald Dream.
+If you want to use a standard flying mount in Dragon Isles, summon it manually.
 - v 1.2.11: Updated for 10.2.0.
 - v 1.2.10: Updated for 10.1.7.
 - v 1.2.9: Updated for 10.1.5.
 Better water handling in Vashj'ir and Dragon Isles.